jeffwilliams/calc/README.md

 Use CTRL-C to exit.

+# Install

+Grab the latest archived binary from the [releases](https://github.com/jeffwilliams/calc/releases) page and unpack it.

 # Building

 Calc requires the Go programming language version 1.8 to build (Needs big.Float to implement fmt.Scanner).
 First, install Go, then: